Nick3570/ELKStack-Project/README.md

 Load balancers protect the availability to a network by distributing traffic across multiple servers to reduce load.
 The advantage of a Jump Box is being able to maintain configuration files for an entire network and be able to distribute them all easily while also being able to have a way to connect to machines on a network that don't have a public IP address.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.

-- _TODO: What does Filebeat watch for?_
+Filebeat watches for changes to system logs.
-- _TODO: What does Metricbeat record?_
+Metricbeat records statistics and metrics for services running on the server.

 The configuration details of each machine may be found below.